5 Tips To Use Dashboards For Remote Teams

 This week, we’d love to continue the conversation, but approach it from a different angle.
 As analytics is our core expertise, we asked ourselves: how can dashboards help to build efficient and productive remote teams?
 We briefly touched upon this in the last post, but we felt there is still more to tell, and more to benefit from as a remote business.

 What are the advantages of dashboards for remote teams?

 The main advantage of using dashboards is to improve both communication and information for remote teams.
 Not only internally between colleagues, but also externally towards clients, partners, etcetera.

 Dashboards can help your remote teams improve on the following things:

-Build trust with clients: especially when communicating remotely with clients, you’ll create a relationship based on transparency and trust when sharing visual insights in real-time.
+- Build trust with customers: when communicating remotely with clients, real-time visual insights will help you build a relationship based on transparency and trust.

-Tip 1: Integrate dashboards into a client portal or application
+Tip 1: Embed dashboards into a client portal or application

 If you want to share dashboards and insights with clients on a large scale, your remote teams will gain efficiency by using integrated dashboards.

 Instead of having to create a separate, custom dashboard per client, you can use embedded analytics tools to automate your client reporting.
 It allows you to offer one and the same dashboard to all of your clients.
 But the dashboard automatically filters to show only the data that applies to the specific client that is viewing the dashboard.